 HOW WILL HISTORIANS RATE MARVIN HAGLER?

 Born in the Central Ward of Newark, NJ in what Marvin claims to be 1954, his date of birth has always been a matter of question.
-That being said, after the riots of 1969, Hagler’s family moved to Massachusetts and soon thereafter he met Goody and Pat Petronelli, the two men that would be with him from day one in boxing to his ring finale in 1987.
+That being said, after the riots of 1969 Hagler’s family moved to Massachusetts and soon thereafter he met Goody and Pat Petronelli, the two men that would be with him from day one in boxing to his ring finale in 1987.

 PETRONELLI BROS.
 DIDN’T KNOW MUCH!

-While Hagler would win the National AAU Golden Glove title in 1973 and turn professional soon afterwards, he would rack up 17 straight wins before having a ten round draw with 1972 Olympic Gold Medalist “Sugar Ray” Seales in Seattle, WA, this after besting Seales a few fights earlier with a unanimous nod captured live on Massachusetts TV.
+Hagler won the National AAU Golden Glove title in 1973 and turn professional soon afterwards.
+He would rack up 17 straight wins before having a ten round draw with 1972 Olympic Gold Medalist “Sugar Ray” Seales in Seattle, WA.
+Hagler had beat Seales a few fights earlier with a unanimous nod captured live on Massachusetts TV.
 In their third tango, Hagler stopped Seales in 1979 inside of a round.

-His first crack at the championship came in 1979, and I can recall the announcers referring to Marvin as the “29-year old challenger.”
-Had he been born in 1954, which he later claimed, Marvin would have only been 25, thus the controversy as to how old he really is came to life soon thereafter.
+His first crack at the championship came in 1979 and I can recall the announcers referring to Marvin as the “29-year old challenger.”
+Had he been born in 1954, which he later claimed Marvin would have only been 25, thus the controversy as to how old he really is came to life soon thereafter.

 Although he had never whined, bitched or moaned before, Hagler’s disappointment with the decision was not one he kept to himself.
-While there were some rumors abound that Antuofermo was controlled by the Mafia, I could never find anything to substantiate that, as I thought it was just some silly stereotype bantered about because Vito was Italian.
+While there were some rumors abound that Antuofermo was controlled by the Mafia, I could never find anything to substantiate that as I thought it was just some silly stereotype bantered about because Vito was Italian.

-Three wins later over Loucif Mahini (20-1), his aforementioned TKO 2 over Bobby Watts, and a UD 10 over rugged Marcos Geraldo (48-15), the man whom I believe first injured “Sugar Ray” Leonard’s eye in 1979, Marvin traveled to London to face then champion Alan Minter (38-6) who wrested the title from Antuofermo.
+Three wins later over Loucif Mahini (20-1), his aforementioned TKO 2 over Bobby Watts and a UD 10 over rugged Marcos Geraldo, (whom I believe first injured “Sugar Ray” Leonard’s eye in 1979) Marvin traveled to London IN September 1980 to face then champion Alan Minter who wrested the title from Antuofermo.

 RIOT FORCED HAGLER INTO HIS DRESSING ROOM

-From that point forward Hagler set forth on a pattern of destruction that resulted in 12 straight defenses against the likes of Antuofermo, Mustafa Hamsho (twice), Fulgencio Obelmejias (twice), Wilford Sypion, Caveman Lee, Juan Roldan, the 1985 thriller with Tommy Hearns, and the 1986 grueling battle with John Mugabi.
-These were all wins by way of knockout, the lone exception being a UD 15 over Roberto Duran.
+From that point forward Hagler set forth on a pattern of destruction that resulted in 12 straight defenses against the likes of Antuofermo, Mustafa Hamsho (twice), Fulgencio Obelmejias (twice), Wilford Sypion, Caveman Lee, Juan Roldan, the 1985 thriller with Tommy Hearns, and the 1986 grueling battle of will with John “The Beast” Mugabi.
+These defenses were all knockouts with the lone exception being a UD 15 over Roberto Duran.

-MARVIN EITHER FEARED OR GOT OLD VS. ROBERTO DURAN
+MARVIN “FEARED OR GOT OLD” VS. ROBERTO DURAN

-Marvin did much the same thing three years later with Ray Leonard, only this time he had sold all but his soul to Leonard in pre-fight negotiations.
-The size of the ring, the gloves used, the 12-round distance instead of the then traditional 15 rounds, Hagler sold each of these conditions making his purse in excess of $23 million.
+Marvin did much the same thing three years later with Ray Leonard only this time he had sold all but his soul to Leonard in pre-fight negotiations.
+Size of the ring, gloves used, the 12-round distance instead of the then traditional 15, Hagler sold each of these making his purse in excess of $23 million.

 DURAN FIGHT GAVE LEONARD NOTION HE COULD BEST MARVIN

-Ray told me in 1989 that it was the Duran fight that convinced him that he could at the very least compete, if not beat Hagler, especially after watching Marvin extend himself and take a lot of punishment in his 1986 fight with “John “The Beast” Mugabi.
+Ray told me in 1989 that it was the Duran fight that convinced him that he could at the very least compete if not beat Hagler, especially after watching Marvin extend himself and take a lot of punishment in his 1986 fight with John “The Beast” Mugabi.